MrAllenChan/QuizHero/docs/Final_Retrospective.md

 5. Login feature requires much more refactoring of code than we anticipated.
 We have to redesign and refine API, DAOs and Model on back-end a lot for processing and storing login information as well as managing user-file information in database.

 ### If We could Go Back?
+As we said above, there were many difficulties when we at the beginning of our project.
+So if we could go back to the very start of this project, we would make some improvements:

+* Do sufficient research to collect information we need.
+We developed front-end and back-end in different frameworks at the beginning, thinking that we can easily combine them later.
+But we found out this is not the right way to do this after wasting some time.
+This will not happen in the next project!
+* We didn't use some feature in GitHub, for example, branches until instructors asked to do so.
+All the team members worked in the master branch so we can easily conflict with each other in the repository.
+After using branches, we worked on our own branches and merged with master branch if needed, which makes the development more smoothly.

 ### Looking Ahead
 Besides the remaining 2 nice-to-haves that we could implement, we think there are many other cool features that can be implemented to make this application a more powerful education tool: